Our curriculum supports our whole school vision of:'Learn, Aspire, Achieve'.

 Our curriculum supports children:

-to develop curiosity and ask questions about the about the world, current affairs and our local and wider community
+- To learn about real things that matter; to develop curiosity and ask questions about the world, current affairs and our local and wider community

 We plan and teach from The National Curriculum.
 We have planned a curriculum that we believe: